 This text input area lets you enter the size of the watchpoint target if you have selected Watch address and size in the watchpoint options area.
 See "Text Input Areas" on page 9-5.
+The size is an expression whose value is the number of bytes to watch.
 If you have not selected Watch address and size, then this area is not enabled.